Angelus: Angelus bell

 The Angelus, in all its stages of development, was closely associated with the ringing of a church bell.
 The bell is still rung in some English country churches and has often been mistaken for, and alleged to be a remnant of, the curfew bell.
-The Angelus is replaced by the Regina Coeli during Eastertide.
+The Angelus bell is not rung on Good Friday and Holy Saturday.

 Where the town bell and the bells of the principal church or monastery were distinct, the curfew was generally rung upon the town bell.
 Where the church bell served for both purposes, the Ave and the curfew were probably rung upon the same bell at different hours.

 The ringing of the Angelus in the 14th century and even in the 13th century must have been very general.
 The number of bells belonging to these two centuries that still survive is relatively low, but a considerable proportion bear inscriptions that suggest that they were originally intended to serve as Ave bells.
-Such bells bear words like Missi de coelis nomen habeo Gabrielis („I bear the name of Gabriel sent from heaven“) or Missus vero pie Gabriel fert laeta Mariae („Gabriel the messenger brings joyous tidings to holy Mary").
+Such bells bear words like Missi de coelis nomen habeo Gabrielis ("I bear the name of Gabriel sent from heaven") or Missus vero pie Gabriel fert laeta Mariae ("Gabriel the messenger brings joyous tidings to holy Mary").

 Bells inscribed with Ave Maria are also numerous in England, but there the Angelus bells seem in a very large number of instances to have been dedicated to St Gabriel, the angel mentioned in the prayer (Luke 1:26–27).
 In the Diocese of Lincoln alone there are nineteen surviving medieval bells bearing the name of Gabriel, while only six bear the name of Michael, a much more popular patron in other respects.

 In France, the Ave Maria seems to have been the ordinary label for Angelus bells; but in Germany the most common inscription of all, even in the case of many bells of the 13th century, is the words O Rex Gloriæ Veni Cum Pace ("O King of Glory, Come with Peace").
 In Germany, the Netherlands, and in some parts of France, the Angelus bell was regularly known as the Peace bell, and pro pace schlagen (to toll for peace) was a phrase popularly used for ringing the Angelus.

 In Italy, the three recitals of the Angelus are referred to as avemmaria, hence L' avemmaria del giorno, L' avemmaria del mezzo giorno and L' avemmaria della sera.
 It was customary at one time to calculate hours of the day from the evening Angelus, or avemmaria for short.
 Hence the origin of the phrase that appears in Leoncavallo's opera Pagliacci: "venti tre ore"' ("the twenty-third hour") refers to one hour before the evening Angelus.

 In Slovakia, mainly the noon Angelus was commonly referred to as "na Anjel Pána" (at Angelus), similar to Czech "na Anděl Páně".
 These terms were also part of their contemporary artistic works.